Deep neural networks on diffeomorphism groups for optimal shape reparameterization: Background and definition of the proposed numerical method

 with $\varphi_0=\mathrm{id}$, where $\eta$ is a scalar parameter optimized to speed-up convergence and to guarantee the invertibility of $\varphi^{(n+1)}$.
 Written in terms of the basis, the gradient descent iteration becomes

 and $\{\lambda_j^n\}_{j=1}^M$ are coefficients determined at each iteration $n$.
-In \cite{riseth2021}, this update rule was shown to be equivalent to an algorithm proposed in \cite{kurtek2012} and to a similar algorithm created for curves in \cite{srivastava2011}.
+In \cite{riseth2021}, this update rule was shown to be equivalent to an algorithm proposed for reparametrization of surfaces in \cite{kurtek2012} and to a similar algorithm created for curves in \cite{srivastava2011}.

-\subsection{Main method: deep learning of diffeomorphisms}
+\subsection{Main method: Deep learning of diffeomorphisms}

-It can be observed that after $L$ iterations of the gradient descent algorithm \eqref{GradDisc}, the diffeomorphism $\varphi^L$ is the composition of $L$ elementary diffeomorphisms each defined as the sum of $M$ basis functions.
+It can be observed that after $L$ iterations of the gradient descent algorithm \eqref{GradDisc}, the diffeomorphism $\varphi^{(L)}$ is the composition of $L$ elementary diffeomorphisms defined as the identity plus a weighted sum of $M$ basis functions.
 This observation may be exploited to create a deep learning approach to the reparametrization problem.

-Let $ q_1 $ and $ q_2 $ be defined as in \cref{eq: optimization problem}.
-Instead of using the whole group $\Diff^+(\Omega)$, we fix some $L, M \in \N$ and restrict ourselves to functions of the form
+The goal is to find a minimizer of the loss function in \eqref{eq: optimization problem}.
+However, instead of using the whole group $\Diff^+(\Omega)$, we fix some $L, M \in \N$ and restrict ourselves to functions of the form